DAMarkoff/PetProject_Service_Station/Readme.txt

 /warehouse [GET]
 	input:
+			size_name			- optional
-			size_id				- optional
+			availabe only		- optional
 	output:
 			shelf_id
 			size_id
 			size_name
+			availabe

-	if there is a size_id in params: shoe free shelf(s) for this size_id if there is no params: show info about all free shelf(s)
+	if there is a size_name in params: show shelf(s) for this size_name if there is a availabe only in params: show only free shelf(s) for this size_name if there is no params: show info about all shelf(s)

 /tire_service_order [POST]
 	input: